-The Freedom of Information and Protection of Privacy Act applies to Ontario's provincial ministries and agencies, boards and most commissions, as well as community colleges and district health councils.
+The Freedom of Information and Protection of Privacy Act applies to Ontario's provincial ministries and most provincial agencies, boards and commissions, as well as community colleges, universities and Local Health Integration Networks (LHINs).

 The Act requires that the government protect the privacy of an individual's personal information existing in government records.
-It also gives individuals the right to request access to government information, including most general records and records containing their own personal information.
+It also gives individuals the right to request access to government information, including general records and records containing their own personal information.